IBMTechSales/klp-think2022-labs/1151_B-WebSphere_Automtion_MemLeakAnalysis/README.md

 # **Part 1: Register WAS/Liberty Servers with WSA**

 To use the WSA for health check of WAS and Liberty servers, WAS and Liberty servers need to be registered with WSA first.

-The detail WSA registration process is can be find in **Lab1 - Strengthen Operational Security with IBM WebSphere Automation** documentation.
-In this lab, you are going to use a script to register the WAS server and the Liberty server with WSA.
+The detailed WSA registration process is can be find in **Lab1 - Strengthen Operational Security with IBM WebSphere Automation** documentation.
+However, in this lab, you are going to use a script to register the WAS server and the Liberty server with WSA.

 1. Double-click Firefox icon to launch the web browser